CaoYuchen/caoyuchen.github.io/_posts/cs/2022-4-18-style-transfer.md

 ---

-Neural Style Transfer is a vgg-19 based neural network, utilizes regression method MSE for loss function, and the LBFGS for input image(noise) optimization.
-It only uses the feature extraction part of vgg-19, and only for evaluation purpose(no gradient optimization for these layers), instead, the optimization happens in the loss function and input(two ends).
-And the loss function consists of two parts, content loss and style loss, we'll implement them separately first, and then combine them together with assigned weights
+Neural Style Transfer is a VGG-19 neural network, that utilizes the regression method MSE for loss function, and the LBFGS for input image(noise) optimization.
+It only uses the feature extraction part of VGG-19, and only for evaluation purposes (no gradient optimization for these layers), instead, the optimization happens in the loss function and input(two ends).
+And the loss function consists of two parts, content loss, and style loss, we'll implement them separately first, and then combine them together with assigned weights.